Vincent392/SexKaxzClient/README.md

 # How to edit
 Requirements:
-Recaf
+Eclipse or any other Java editor

-Open the client .jar in Recaf and edit anything you want!
-The code is pretty much completely deobfuscated and should work perfectly
+just open the workspace and boom you can edit everything